Get a FREE Hep A Vaccination at Bradbury-Sullivan LGBT Community Center!

 IN MAY OF 2019, PENNSYLVANIA SECRETARY OF HEALTH RACHEL LEVINE DECLARED A HEP A OUTBREAK IN PENNSYLVANIA.
 Hep A is not treatable.
 It is important to get vaccinated!
 More info from The Morning Call here.

-Despite the availability of safe and effective vaccines that can prevent Hep A infection, many gay and bisexual men have not been adequately vaccinated for it (3).
+Despite the availability of safe and effective vaccines that can prevent Hep A infection, many gay and bisexual men have not been adequately vaccinated for it3.
 Nationally and in the state of Pennsylvania, rates of Hep A infection have been on the rise.
-According to the PA Secretary of Health, the rate of infection almost doubled in 2018 (4).
-Data available from CDC indicates that only approximately 30 percent of gay and bisexual men are vaccinated.
+According to the PA Secretary of Health, the rate of infection almost doubled in 20184 Data from CDC indicates that a widespread person-to-person outbreak of Hep A is still occurring in Pennsylvania as of June 20205.
+Addtional data available from CDC indicates that only approximately 30 percent of gay and bisexual men are vaccinated.

 THE BARRIERS TO CARE

 There are numerous barriers in place.
-One in four LGBT people in the Lehigh Valley report having had a negative past experience from a healthcare professional and one in ten fear going to a health care professional as a result, and according to the 2018 Pennsylvania LGBT Health Needs Assessment, 17% of LGBT Pennsylvanians don't have someone they consider to be their personal doctor.
+One in four LGBT people in the Lehigh Valley report having had a negative past experience from a healthcare professional and one in ten fear going to a healthcare professional as a result.
+According to the 2018 Pennsylvania LGBT Health Needs Assessment, 17% of LGBT Pennsylvanians don't have someone they consider to be their personal doctor.
 What's more, many healthcare providers lack cultural humility and medical competency regarding the sexual health needs of gay, bisexual, and queer men, and trans women.
-Further, there is a knowledge gap within the LGBT community regarding how Hep A is spread and regarding the availability of the Hep A Vaccine.
+Further, there is a knowledge gap within the LGBT community regarding how Hep A is spread and the availability of the Hep A Vaccine.